-For a more in-depth look at how cultures differ, at the "Videos" link at our class homepage, watch "The Cost of Cloth."
-But, wait, before you do, take a look at a few of the labels in some of your clothes.
-See where they were made.
-Then watch the video.
+For the Unit 1 Movie Quiz, you'll watch three movies that take a more in-depth look at how cultures differ.
 I think you will get a glimpse into what this section is about, how "culture," the shared products of a human society, varies around the world.